ecmwf/polytope/docs/Service/Features/timeseries.md

 At least one of `range` or `step` must be included in the request, but not both.
 In this case an error will be provided telling the user that `step` is overspecified.

 Conversely at least one of `range` or `step` must be included.

+`axes` can also be provided which defines the spatial `axes` on which the request is made.
+For example if the user provides points in the order `longitude`, `latitude` they can add `axes` : `["longitude", "latitude"]`.

+## Note:

+Previously the `axes` keyword was used for `time_axis`.
+We still allow this behaviour to satisfy backwards compatability with previous requests.